KasparPartel/book-manager/documentation.md

 # DOCUMENTATION

+## How to run

+1. Run the Spring Boot LibraryApplication from IDE
+2. Create `.env.local` file inside frontend folder and paste inside `NEXT_PUBLIC_API_ROOT=http://localhost:8080/api/`
+3. Run `npm run build` to create a production build
+4. Run `npm run start` to start the frontend

+## Info

 I chose to switch the frontend from `angular` to `NEXTJS` as I had no previous experience working with angular but did have working with `React`.
 I wanted to try out nextjs server side components and thought this project would be perfect for that.